 In 1957, Cincinnati’s talented and highly regarded modern architect, Carl Strauss, designed a new Upper School building in the International Style, replacing the 1926 “temporary” building.

 As the school entered the decade of the sixties, the Board of Trustees formally reiterated its long-standing, non-discriminatory student enrollment and staff hiring policy “without regard to race or creed.”
-In September of 1964, two African-American students were admitted to CCDS, one in Kindergarten and the other in grade 12.
+In September 1964, two African-American students were admitted to CCDS, one in kindergarten and the other in grade 12.
 The twelfth grader graduated from CCDS and attended Harvard.
 In 1969, the school’s first African-American teacher, Marcella Trice, was hired and later became the Head of the Lower School until retiring in 1996.
 The commitment to diversity has remained a fundamental part of the working ethos of the school.
-Today, 22% of the CCDS student body is racially/ethnically diverse.
+Today, 33% of the CCDS student body is racially/ethnically diverse.

 In 1962, the Montessori program was introduced to CCDS.
 It was the first Montessori program introduced in the entire Midwest.

 The school added a twelve-inch telescope and observatory in 1967, and in the same year, thanks to the visionary efforts of physics teacher David Laird, Country Day installed the first computer terminal for use at the school.
 This technological step was but the first in a series of bold initiatives that propelled CCDS to its position of national leadership in the curricular integration of computer technology.